ifarup/colourlab/README.md

 ```

 #### HPminDE()
-The function receives one parameters.
+The function receives one parameter.
 The points in the c_data format, Maps all points that lie outside of the gamut to the nearest point on the plane formed by the point and the L axe in the CIELAB colour space.
-Returns coordinate for the closest point on plane.
+Returns coordinate for the closest point on plane in the colour.data.Data format.
 ```
 points = np.array([[0, 8, 8], [4, 0, 9], [4, 4, 3], [0, 10, 0], [15, 0, 0]])    # Points outside the gamut object
 c_data = data.Data(space.cielab, points)                                        # data.Data object
-re_data = g.HPminDE(c_data).get(space.cielab)                                   # Call the method
+re_data = g.HPminDE(c_data)                                                     # Call the method
 ```

 #### minDE()
-The function receives one parameters.
+The function receives one parameter.
 The points in the c_data format, and maps all points that lie outside of the gamut to the nearest point on the gamut in CIELAB colour space.
-Returns the nearest point.
-The c_sphere is a generated  sphere or points.
+Returns the nearest point in the colour.data.Data format.
 ```
-mapped_im = g.minDE(c_sphere)               # Call the method
+mapped_im = g.minDE(c_data)               # Call the method
 ```
 ## Attributes